 Ensure that the electrical installation of the pump conforms with your local and national safety requirements.
-It must be connected to a suitably fused and protected electrical supply and a suitable earth (ground) point.
+The pump must be connected to a suitably fused and protected electrical supply with a suitable earth point.
+For recommended cord sets refer to Section 2.4.

-3.6.1 Connect the pump to your electrical supply
+3.6.1 Connect the pump to the electrical supply

 Note: The pump will restart automatically when the electrical supply is restored after an interruption and when the pump cools after it has overheated.
-If you do not want the pump to restart automatically, use electric control equipment that must be reset manually.
+If automatic pump restart is not required, use electric control equipment that must be reset manually.